promitor/docs/docs/scraping/providers/powerbi-dedicated.md

 ![Availability Badge](https://img.shields.io/badge/Available%20Starting-v2.11-green.svg)![Resource Discovery Support Badge](https://img.shields.io/badge/Support%20for%20Resource%20Discovery-Yes-green.svg)

-You can declare to scrape a PowerBi Dedicated capacity via the `PowerBiDedicated` resource-type.
+You can declare to scrape a Azure PowerBI Dedicated capacity via the `PowerBiDedicated` resource type.

 When using declared resources, the following fields need to be provided: